vidiemme/mrm-adonis-preset/README.md

 ## Use

-To use Vidiemme Adonis Preset simply run the following command `npx mrm all --preset @vidiemme/mrm-adonis-preset".
+To use Vidiemme Adonis Preset simply run the following command:\
+`npx mrm all --preset @vidiemme/mrm-adonis-preset`.

 ## Contributions